Usage

 One-to-One

 Let’s assume we have a user table and a user info table.
-The user info table contains the user’s email address, and in the user info table, there is a userId field that records the id of the corresponding user table.
+The user info table contains the user’s email address, and in the user info table, there is a userId

 One-to-Many

 Let’s assume we have an article table and a comment table, where one article can have multiple comments.
-In the comment table, there is an articleId field that records the id of the article it belongs to.
+In the comment table, there is an articleId

 Many-to-Many

 Let’s consider a scenario with user and organization tables, where a user can join multiple organizations, and an organization can have multiple users.
 In this case, we need an additional intermediate table to record the relationships between the two tables.
-It is a common practice to name the intermediate table by adding -to- between the names of the two tables.
+It is a common practice to name the intermediate table by adding -to-

 Relationship Queries

-In Drizzle, you can easily query associated data using with.
+In Drizzle, you can easily query associated data using with

 Type Safety